 The Bournemouth area has predominantly a combined sewer system but in places there are separate sewer systems for wastewater, sewage from homes and businesses, and storm water, rainwater collected from roofs and yards.
 Under heavy storm conditions, where the sewer conveys both wastewater and storm water, sewer capacity can be exceeded and built in safety valves called storm overflows, permitted by the Environment Agency, can operate to prevent sewer flooding.

 Water recycling centre

-Flows received at Bournemouth water recycling centre (WRC) are treated under normal flow conditions and are disinfected by UV treatment to reduce the bacteria load to the downstream bathing water.
+Flows received at Bournemouth WRC are treated under normal flow conditions and are disinfected by UV treatment to reduce the bacteria load to the downstream bathing water.
 Under heavy storm conditions, flows into the WRC can exceed its capacity.
 These excess flows will first overflow to storm storage tanks.
-If these tanks become full, they in turn spill to the River Stour as a storm overflow, as permitted by the Environment Agency, having benefited from screening and a degree of settlement within the storm tank.
+If these tanks become full, they in turn spill to the River Stour as a storm overflow, as permitted by the Environment Agency, having benefitted from screening and a degree of settlement within the storm tank.

 Surface water flooding

 Surface water flooding occurs when very heavy rainfall overwhelms drainage systems.
 Responsibility for surface water flooding is complex, but in summary Wessex Water is only responsible for surface water sewers, which conveys rainwater from roofs and yards to the river.
 Where heavy rainfall occurs, overland flow collects runoff into rivers or low points on the ground.
 See the Environment Agency flood maps or your local council’s website for more information.